symfonycorp/insight/README.md

 Command Line Tool
 -----------------

-The easiest way to use the SensioLabsInsight API is via the built-in command line tool.
+The easiest way to use the SymfonyInsight API is via the built-in command line tool.

 A phar version of the command line tool exists to avoid installation of this project.
 Download it, then use it like the command line tool: